Site Map

 cut

-a portion of recording (song) is edited or missing
+a portion of recording is missing

-<< (includes)
+<<

 What is the audience and soundboard recording and how is the difference between them?

 There is some confusion among collectors concerning the different types of recordings available, with "soundboard" and "audience" being the most common definitions.
-While accurate, the terms audience and soundboard don't adequately cover all of the different ranges within those categories.
+While accurate, the terms audience and soundboard don't adequately cover all the different ranges within those categories.

 Audience recording

 Unlike many soundboard tapes, audience tapes typically feature varying amounts of audience noise.
 While sometimes annoying, an active audience around the taper produces an effect similar to a professionally mixed live album, which will typically have a small amount of audience noise added to the mix to enhance the feeling of "being there".
-If the taper was able to elevate his microphones, the audience noise is greatly reduced but many audience tapes were recorded right from the taper's seat and sometimes have an overwhelming amount of talking, cheering, and fighting, which can destroy the recording.
+If the taper was able to elevate his microphones, the audience noise is greatly reduced, but many audience tapes were recorded right from the taper's seat and sometimes have an overwhelming amount of talking, cheering, and fighting, which can destroy the recording.
 That also caused the incompleteness of many of the audience tapes as well as distortions in such of bumps and other unanticipated errors.

 Soundboard recording

 Most PA (Public Address) systems consist of two soundboards; the FOH, or "Front of House" mix, and the "monitor" mix.
-The FOH is the source that is heard by the audience while the musicians on stage typically will each have a specialized monitor mix that allows each musician to balance elements of the groups sound that are inaudible or overwhelming on the stage.
+The FOH is the source that is heard by the audience, while the musicians on stage typically will each have a specialized monitor mix that allows each musician to balance elements of the group's sound that are inaudible or overwhelming on the stage.
 The "monitor" mixes also lack reverb and room sound, the lack of which can produce a dry or lifeless recording.

-Except for the 1969 radio broadcasts, which could be considered a form of "FOH" mix, most available Led Zeppelin soundboard tapes are monitor mixes and the quality of the sound is dependent on which musician's mix was used for the tape.
+Except for the early radio broadcasts, which could be considered a form of "FOH" mix, most available Led Zeppelin soundboard tapes are monitor mixes and the quality of the sound is dependent on which musician's mix was used for the tape.
 Typically, it's a two track recording, either mono or stereo, left and right channels from the board (what the audience hears).
-Much often, at least one instrument dominates the mix as they are the elements that can't be heard so clearly on stage over the rest during the show.
+Much often, at least one instrument dominates the mix, as they are the elements that can't be heard so clearly on stage over the rest during the show.
 Good examples of an unbalanced mix are numerous soundboard tapes available from the 1973 tour, all of which feature varying musicians in the front of the mix while the others are in the background.
 Most soundboard tapes will have little or no audience noise, generally only what was picked up by the stage microphones.

 Multitrack recording

 A multitrack recording records each instrument onto a separate track in order to allow for a better and more cohesive sound.
 Live albums almost exclusively use multitrack recordings, as the sound levels of individual instruments can be adjusted and balanced to give the best sound presentation.
 A good example of this would be Led Zeppelin's "The Song Remains The Same" and "How The West Was Won" live albums.
 Both were later mixed and produced in the studio, where all separate tracks have been carefully adjusted and balanced to give a proper balance.
-Unfortunately, precious few multitrack recordings of Zeppelin are known to exist.
+Unfortunately, precious few multitrack recordings of the band are known to exist.

 What is the "low" and "high" gen tape?